lopesantosh/LLM-Conversation/README.md

-# Finetune a Large language Model for Text Conversation Between Two People
+# Large language Model for Text Conversation Between Two People

+# Introduction
+The repository contains lot of classes that closely reflect our concepts of large language model.
+They work together to allow us to build applications elegantly, with minimal effort, with adequate performanc, and with the confidence that results produced are correct.
+In particular,this repository can be used to finetune a GPT-like Large Language Model (LLM) for follwoing tasks:
-This repository contains the code for developing and finetuning a GPT-like Large Language Model (LLM) for text conversation between two people.
+1. For text conversation between two people.
+2. Instruction finetuning

 # Conversation Data Preparation
 The datasets contain 10 entries, each presenting a conversation dialogue between two people.
 I have formatted each entry in a prompt-style format.